Best time of the year to go on Annapurna Base Camp Trek

 - If you see any of the above symptoms, inform your guide immediately

 - Drink at least 2 liters of every day

 - Avoid alcoholic drinks and smoking

 The starting and ending point of Annapurna Base Camp Trek is Nayapul, which is located an hour away from Pokhara.
 From Kathmandu, you will drive to Pokhara in a comfortable tourist bus.
 We will use a private vehicle for all other movements as per the itinerary.

-Electricity & Charging Facilities
+Electricity and Charging Facilities

 The electricity and charging facilities along the Annapurna Base Camp Trekking route are decent.
 You can use charging booths to charge your device, paying a few bucks.
 Do carry a power bank or extra batteries.
 Most of the trekkers also choose to bring a solar charger during the trek.

-Sim Card & WiFi
+Sim Card and WiFi

-You can get free WiFi service in hotels and cafes in Kathmandu & Pokhara.
+You can get free WiFi service in hotels and cafes in Kathmandu and Pokhara.
 While trekking, WiFi service is available in tea houses/lodges in the villages at the lower altitude.
 You can carry Nepali SIM with data to use the internet at a higher altitude.
 As the elevation increases, the network will get unstable.
 Also, you may have to pay a few bucks to use WiFi in the teahouse/lodges.

 Our main luggage during the trek will be duffel bags.
 Each trekker can pack up to 10 kgs in the duffel bag, which is carried by a porter during the trek.
 Trekkers carry a day pack with their essentials and valuable things.
 The hotel offers locker rooms, where you can store your extra luggage free of cost during the trekking period.